 - Textbooks.
-The library does not generally add textbooks to the collection, especially textbooks available at the College store that students are expected to purchase for use in a particular course.
-With over one thousand textbooks required by Middlebury courses each semester, any attempt by the library to get a copy of each would quickly consume a significant portion of its book budget.
-Textbooks may, however, be acquired if they represent significant contributions to the presentation of a subject or if there is a scarcity of other material in the field.
+The library does not add textbooks to the collection, especially textbooks available at the College store that students are expected to purchase for use in a particular course.
+With the large number of textbooks required by Middlebury courses each semester, any attempt by the library to get a copy of each would quickly consume a significant portion of its materials budget.
+In very rare cases, textbooks may be acquired if they represent significant contributions to the presentation of a subject or if there is a scarcity of other material in the field.

 - Duplicates.
 The purchase of multiple copies is discouraged, as the Library is not a direct provider of books required for classes.
 A later edition of a monograph already in the collection is acquired only when the new or revised material justifies its purchase.

 - Faculty authors.
 The Library collects books written by, or with contributions by, Middlebury College faculty.
 We selectively collect works by visiting faculty, instructors at the Bread Loaf School of English, the Language Schools, and the Monterey Institute of International Studies.
 If you have a publication that the College Libraries have accidentally overlooked, please let us know by filling out our Suggest a Library Purchase form.

 - Government Documents.
 The Library is a depository for United States documents and collects State of Vermont documents.
 Government documents are housed in the main library and are available to the general public.
 Read the Government Documents Collection Development Policy for more information.